 Challenging Hiring processes Of the Public Service which tend to "Screen Out" Rather than "Bring In" citizens of colour

 Any Canadian citizen of colour who is rejected in a public service competition and comes to hold a reasonable concern over discrimination, fairness, or error in the hiring process is encouraged to write to us.
 It would be important for you to maintain detailed notes of everything (dates, times, persons, communications, job poster, reasons provided, etc).
 Our office is fully aware of the complex challenges that Canadian citizens of colour face in proving discrimination.
+When you explain the circumstance to us, we will know immediately.
 We are here to help.
 We are not a legal clinic.
 If you find yourself out of options, and have a mind to challenge discriminatory treatment, come to us - this is why we are here.

 Who is the rejected candidate and why?
 The PSAEE examines hiring patterns closely to identify systemic issues in pubic service hiring processes and practices.

 The path to a functionally-representative public service is to be paved by the unduly rejected candidates - that is, by the citizens who are most directly impacted by discriminatory hiring processes in the public service.
 No other social entity within Canada - whether organization or individual - can more faithfully voice concern over the hiring processes than the rejected candidates.

 The PSAEE considers that qualified citizens of colour - particularly those who hold degrees from Canadian universities - must be able to readily secure work roles in the public service in absolutely whichever area their free interest may lie.
 On this matter, however, the problem has been that citizens of colour in Canada are not being allowed by the public service hiring processes to obtain employment in the areas of their interest.
 The PSAEE is fully aware and well versed with the challenges which are being faced by citizens of colour.